xfnty/xfnty.github.io/content/posts/practice-ring.md

 ring_pop(ints);
 ```

-I needed it to be pretty simple and being able to work inside fixed memory block.
+I needed it to be pretty simple and able to work inside fixed memory block as well as the heap.

-The template format fits the first condition pretty well and the second can be satisfied by having
+The template format fits the first condition pretty well and the second can be satisfied by adding
 `push_noalloc()`.
-Also there is no need for adding or popping more than one element at a time.
+Also there wasn't a need for adding or popping more than one element at a time or for it to be thread-safe.

 This is the complete interface:
 ```c